Dr. Daryle Ruark

 Physician Associate– Brian Katz, PA-C

-Brian Katz has been working as a Physician Assistant with Dr. Ruark for over 5 years.
+Brian Katz has been working as a Physician Assistant with Dr. Ruark since 2016.

 Brian has greater than 25 years’ experience in Medicine, practicing as a Physician Assistant since 2008.
 He was formally the head of surgical physician assistant at Holyoke Medical Center, specializing in General Surgery, Plastic Surgery and Orthopedic Surgery up until 2016.

 He served on many committees including the Board of Directors for the Massachusetts Association of Physician Assistants (2014) and as the Director of Clinical Education for Bay Path University’s Physician Assistant program (2015-2016).

 Brian graduated Cum Laude from Springfield College Bachelor of Science and later with a Master of Science in Physician Assistant.

 Brian was the primary inventor of a Surgical Trocar device, filed on July 6, 2017.Brian Katz